-Information was also gathered from community partners representing a broad range of interests.
+Personal interviews and information was also gathered from community partners representing a broad range of interests.
 Questions were asked regarding what they saw as the primary health concerns of the people of Ouachita Parish and Region 8 and how they view the health of the people of this area.
-The partners shared their data sources and referred SFMC to reports and online sources that could also help draw a clearer picture of the health of the people we serve.
+Sources shared their data and referred SFN to reports and online information that could also help draw a clearer picture of the health of the people we serve.
 Following is the list of community partners who were consulted during the creation of this CHNA.
 The dates listed after each name represent dates of meetings and interviews with each of these sources.

-The Children's Coalition of Northeast Louisiana Representatives from The Children's Coalition were chosen because of their work with low-income, minority populations and their regional leadership in addressing the need to connect Northeast Louisiana children with LaCHIP and other insurance sources.
+o The Children's Coalition of Northeast Louisiana

+Representatives from The Children's Coalition were chosen because of their work with low-income, minority populations and their regional leadership in addressing the need to connect Northeast Louisiana children with LaCHIP and other insurance sources.

-Lindsey Murry, Healthcare Director
+o Lindsey Murry, Healthcare Director